Norad74/pitywheel/README.md

 - Track your Nope! rate for The Wheel of Fortune, adding metrics to the card display, or
 - Guarantee the "1 in 4" success rate for The Wheel of Fortune, such that The Wheel cannot Nope! you more than 3 times in a row

-The metrics reset when Balatro.exe launches and aren't saved.
-Starting a new game will not affect the tracker.
+The metrics will no longer reset when Balatro.exe launches and will be saved between sessions.

 Tracker mode: